reigenatk/go-torrent/README.md

 - Modules are super easy to install, just do `go get` in command line.
 Even easier to use than `pip`!
 - No semicolons, no `while` keyword, but also no indentation crap like Python (except with `else` statement)
 - Error messages are really easy to follow.
+- Still has pointers and addresses, but not nearly as much control as in C, seems memory safe enough so far
 - Also thank god there's no header files and makefiles.
 Just use `package` statement like in Java

 No wonder this language is so popular.
 It also takes like a day to learn the language thanks to [this site](https://go.dev/tour/welcome/1)...
 Is this heaven?
 I think I'll be using Go more often :P